Unless you can flaunt it legally and publically, what’s the point?

 Not to mention the sadhus and babas; and their license to toke and legally carry and smoke weed and charas.
 So there it is, the thin line between the rule of law and the irony of hypocrisy.
 Things have even escalated to absurd levels when you take into account the recent crackdown by cops in Kerala for apprehending kids wearing Bob Marley t-shirts.
 Long hair and long beard are other keywords in the police manual.

-Anyway, since it was international pressure (read: The United States) that had arm-twisted the Rajiv Gandhi government to make the herb illegal in 1985, let’s see if it augurs well, now that states such as Washington and Colorado having recently legalized the recreational use of weed.
-Even global darling, Justin Trudeau, has made clear his intentions of legalizing it in role-model Canada.
+Anyway, since it was international pressure (read: The United States) that had arm-twisted the Rajiv Gandhi government to make the herb illegal in 1985, let’s see if it augurs well, now that states such as Washington and California having recently legalized the recreational use of weed.
+Even global darling, Justin Trudeau, has legalized it in role-model Canada.
 There’s also a strong campaign slowly taking shape to legalize weed in India with marijuana meet-ups in cities like Bangalore, Bombay and Delhi, armed with signature campaigns to the government and public interest litigations in the high courts.

 The fact is, no matter what, smokers always find dealers and dealers always have their sources and no amount of clampdown has ever stopped that.
 And honestly, there’s a good chance that half the potheads might stop smoking or might not have gotten into the habit in the first place if it was legal.
 A small or significant part of it, depending on your perception, has always been about rebellion against authority.

 At this juncture, Evan McGregor’s dialogue from Danny Boyle’s cult production, “Trainspotting” comes to mind.